cloudflare/cloudflare-docs/content/cloudflare-one/identity/service-tokens.md

 All requests with this cookie will succeed until the JWT expires.

+{{<Aside type="note">}}
-Note: If you Access Application only has Service Auth policies, the service token must be sent on every subsequent request.
-The JWT can only be used if the Application has at least one Allow policy.
+If your Access application only has Service Auth policies, you must send the service token on every subsequent request.
+You can only use the JWT if the application has at least one Allow policy.
+{{</Aside>}}

 ## Renew service tokens